Cute mouse drawing and red tulip

 So, I left those areas like that on purpose, and when I had to color them I only slightly touched them.

 Since I studied a lot of color in the graphics class, I know that adding only black to shade will make the drawing flat and inexpressive.
 The trick is to use purple, browns and dark blues when you add shade to your polychromos pencils drawing.
 And thank God, they let you add more color layers.

 On the other hand, if you want your highlights to look natural and to keep their pigment value, you need to add oranges and yellows to the reds.
 This is available for any other color.
 It’s important to study the color theory in order to create a beautiful cute mouse drawing like the following one.

-What you need to remember is that shadows are build up with cool colors like blues, greens and brows, while highlights and the part that is positioned towards the light are build using yellows and oranges.
+What you need to remember is that shadows are build up with cool colors like blues, greens, and brows, while highlights and the part that is positioned towards the light build using yellows and oranges.
 This will make any painting or drawing look professional and artistic.

 The cute mouse drawing video tutorial

 On the following, I invite you to watch my video of how to draw a red tulip and a mouse in polychromos color pencils.
 If you enjoy the video please don’t forget to give it a thumbs up and subscribe to my Youtube channel.
 Also, if you have questions or suggestions please, leave a comment and I will answer as soon as possible.

 Also, for more information, you can always write me on my email address: [email protected]